 Auto Theft Facts: Time and Place for Car Theft

 Auto theft occurs at different times of the day, depending on the setting.
 Car thefts at shopping centers occur mostly during business hours when vehicles are sometimes left unattended for hours.
-For the auto thief, regional shopping centers are like a smorgasbord, with lots of choices of vehicle models, makes, colors and with a constantly changing inventory.
+For the auto thief, regional shopping centers are like a smorgasbord, with lots of choices of vehicle models, makes, colors, and a constantly changing inventory.

 Shopping center employee vehicles are especially at risk because of the length of time the car is exposed and the typical mall policy of requiring retail employees to park in a cluster at the perimeter of the lot.
 Another example is large apartment complexes that experience more vehicle thefts during the night after residents return home from work and settle in for the evening.

-Auto theft Facts: Car Thief Arrest Rates
+Auto Theft Facts: Car Thief Arrest Rates

 Law enforcement, admittedly, has been ineffective in preventing auto theft.